nanvel/blog/2022/10/what-to-do-framework.md

 - code snippets
 - instructions on how to reproduce

+In many cases, this could work as rubber duck debugging, and the issues will be resolved without sending the message.

 ### Distractions

 After each distraction we need time to recollect what we have been doing and what has to be done next, plan helps to speed up this.